Mudlarking: Giving New Life to Historic Glass

 thames river trash art glass fish nicola white

 Nicola White, a beachcomber from Cornwall, has been mudlarking for the last ten years along the River Thames, Thames Estuary and River Medway in South East England.
-Nicola is especially attracted to broken shards of river glass which she collects for her artwork.
-“I am greatly inspired by the fact that each shard of glass I pick up has had a previous life and a history all of its own.
+Nicola is especially attracted to broken pieces of river glass which she collects for her artwork.
+“I am greatly inspired by the fact that each piece of glass I pick up has had a previous life and a history all of its own.
 I love to put these forgotten, once loved, or discarded fragments back together, and give them a new purpose in a piece of art,” Nicola explains.
 Her inspirations include Alfred Wallis, Guy Taplin, Margaret Mellis, and “all those who see beauty in something used and thrown away and can breathe new life into it!”

 Some of Nicola’s most popular pieces of artwork are her famous glass fish.
 When I asked her why she uses the glass fragments to make fish, she explained that, “the glass has been in the river for so long, it seems only natural that they should be transformed into fish.
 When someone looks at one of my glass fish, I hope that they can see beyond the superficial nature of the artwork and let their imagination take them on a voyage – thinking about where each piece of glass has been before it ended up on the Thames foreshore, worn smooth by thousands upon thousands of tides.
 The colors and shapes of the glass also inspire me.
 In general, it is the textures, colors, and shapes which I find magical.
 I never really have a plan as to what a fish will look like.
 The creation process is very organic.
 It is almost as if they create themselves.”